FAeN399/PromptCastle/setup.md

 Integration tests cover the interactions between components.
 In Prompt Castle, there are two main interfaces to test integratively: the CLI (Typer app) and the web API (FastAPI).
 These tests ensure that, for example, the FastAPI endpoints respond correctly and the CLI commands work as expected when run as a user would run them.

-**FastAPI API Tests:** We use FastAPI’s `TestClient` to simulate HTTP calls to our API endpoints.
+**FastAPI API Tests:** We use FastAPI's `TestClient` to simulate HTTP calls to our API endpoints.
 This does not require the server to run separately; `TestClient` can directly invoke the app in tests.
 For example, if our FastAPI app has an endpoint `/castle/{id}` that retrieves a castle prompt by ID, an integration test could be
 ::: code python

 from fastapi.testclient import TestClient